Cloud Computing Service Provider Insurance

 Technology errors and omissions insurance

-Tech E&O covers legal expenses related to your work performance, such as a client who sues over a service outage.
+Tech E&O covers legal costs related to your work performance, such as a client who sues over a cloud-based service outage.
 You can often add intellectual property and media liability coverage.

 BEST FOR